great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

                 suite = context.create_expectation_suite("insert_your_expectation_suite_name_here")

-        There are two paths you can follow for step 2.
-If you are reading a csv from disk, follow the first 2(a).
-If you already have a DataFrame, follow the second 2(b).
+        There are two paths you can follow for step 2 to create a Batch.
+If you want to create a Pandas DataFrame by reading a CSV from disk, follow the instructions under 2(a).
+If you already have a Pandas DataFrame that you have previously created, follow the steps under 2(b).

         2(a).
-Construct a Batch
+Construct a Batch from a CSV

             .. code-block:: python